hmsuw-learn-r/DiagnosticReportR/README.md

 <!-- badges: end -->

-A suite of functions desgined to streamline the process of comparing models and presenting these diagnostics as a standardized, compiled report.
+A suite of functions designed to streamline the process of comparing models and presenting these diagnostics as a standardized, compiled report.

 ## Installation